davidemerson/jpmapper-lidar/README.md

 **Performance Notes:**
 - JPMapper automatically scales to available resources
-- Memory usage is approximately 2GB per worker for rasterization tasks
+- Memory usage is approximately 3GB per worker for rasterization tasks
 - GDAL cache is automatically set to 25% of available RAM (capped at 4GB)
-- CPU usage scales to 75% of cores for rasterization, 90% for analysis tasks
+- CPU usage scales to 50% of cores for rasterization (capped at 16 workers), 90% for analysis tasks
 - All performance optimizations are transparent and require no manual configuration

 ### Installation Options